GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ```

 The Builds directories contain individual requests for a 3D model.
 The Sequences directories contain
 information about unique sequences.
-Of course, there might be many Builds for each Sequence.
+There can be multiple Builds for each Sequence.
 In this
 case, you are likely to have the same number of Builds directories as Sequence directories because
 each build only asked for one structure, and each build was run only once.
 If you run the same script
 again, you should see twice as many Builds directories as Sequence directories.

 For consistency and organizational reasons, the output from the wrapper script mimics the organization
 of the output from the Sequence Entity.
 The specific nature of the output will vary depending on the
 task, so the correlation isn't 1-to-1.
 In the current example, the wrapper script only collects the
 minmized PDB files for the default conformer.
 It copies them from the relevant place in the `work` tree
 and puts them into the PDB directory in the `outputs` tree.